MrLeoDaVinci/SMS-Spammer/README.md

 Changing the threads too high may also nuke your device

-Chaning the tries=5 too high may break the program
+Changing the tries=5 too high may break the program